starkat99/half-rs/README.md

 This crate implements a half-precision floating point `f16` type for Rust implementing the IEEE 754-2008 standard [`binary16`](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) a.k.a "half" format, as well as a `bf16` type implementing the [`bfloat16`](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) format.

-This is a minimal variant which removes some features, including a few compiler intrinsics that can reduce portability by causing issues compilation issues on certain environments.
+This is a minimal variant which removes some features and introduce many build dependencies.
+It also allows the crate to run on much older versions of rustc (1.60+) while retaining the performance, still using intrinsics when available (always on ARM64 and Rust 1.68+ on x86/x86_64).

 ## Usage